Gloria Estefan: 1993–1995: Mi Tierra, Christmas Through Your Eyes, cover album, and Abriendo Puertas

+1996–2002: Destiny, Gloria!, and Alma Caribeña

 In 1996, Estefan released her platinum-selling album Destiny, which featured "Reach".
 The song served as the official theme of the 1996 Atlanta Summer Olympics.
 Estefan performed "Reach" and "You'll Be Mine" at the Summer Olympics closing ceremony.
 On 18 July 1996, she embarked on her first tour in five years—the Evolution World Tour—which covered the U.S., Canada, Europe, Latin America, Australia and Asia.

-On 2 June 1998, she released her eighth solo album gloria!.
-The album blended disco with Salsa music percussion and Latin flavor.
+On June 2, 1998, she released her eighth solo album, Gloria!.
+The album blended disco with salsa music percussion and Latin flavor.
 The album peaked at No. 23 on the Billboard 200 and was certified Gold.
 The single "Oye!" peaked at No. 1 on the Hot Dance Music/Club Play and the Hot Latin Tracks charts.
 The other major single releases were "Don't Let This Moment End" (which peaked at No. 76 on the Billboard Hot 100) and "Heaven's What I Feel" (which peaked at No. 27 on the Hot 100).

 In early 1999, Estefan performed in the Super Bowl XXXIII halftime show, her second appearance in a Super Bowl halftime show.

-In 1999, Estefan performed with 'N Sync on the single "Music of My Heart"—a song featured in the film Music of the Heart in which she also appeared.
+In 1999, Estefan performed with 'N Sync on the single "Music of My Heart"—a song featured in the film Music of the Heart, in which she also appeared.
 The song peaked at No. 2 on the Billboard chart and was nominated for an Academy Award.
 She also released a Latin hit with the Brazilian group So Pra Contrariar called "Santo Santo", which she sang with Luciano Pavarotti in Pavarotti and Friends for Guatemala and Kosovo.

-2000s

 Alma Caribeña (Caribbean Soul) was released in May 2000.
-It was her third Spanish-language album with a focus on Caribbean rhythms.
-The album featured several Latin Hits such as "No Me Dejes De Querer", "Como Me Duele Perderte", and "Por Un Beso".
+It was her third Spanish-language album, with a focus on Caribbean rhythms.
+The album featured several Latin hits such as "No Me Dejes De Querer", "Como Me Duele Perderte", and "Por Un Beso".
 The album earned Estefan her third Grammy Award for Best Traditional Tropical Latin Album in February 2001.